We all get those pesky little tender spots on our backs from time to time.

 If you’re looking for something that’s simple and easy to travel with, the Original Backnobber II may work for you.

-However, you may find the material less firm than many other canes, which means you have to put more effort in to push into the muscles you’re targeting.
+However, you may find the material less firm than many other canes, which means you have to put more effort in to push into the muscle or trigger point you’re targeting.

 2. Q-Flex Acupressure Back and Body Massage tool